fivdi/i2c-bus/README.md

 ## i2c-bus

-I2C serial bus access with **Node.js** on Linux boards like the Raspberry Pi Zero, 1, 2, or 3, BeagleBone, BeagleBone Black, or Intel Edison.
+I2C serial bus access with **Node.js** on Linux boards like the Raspberry Pi, C.H.I.P., BeagleBone or Intel Edison.
 All methods have asynchronous and synchronous forms.

 ## Installation